-As a condition of the disbursement of the TALF loan, an accounting firm retained by the sponsor must provide an attestation indicating that the ABS is TALF eligible.
+As a condition of the disbursement of the TALF loan, an

+accounting firm retained by the sponsor must provide an attestation indicating that the ABS is TALF eligible.
 The accounting firm providing the attestation must be a nationally recognized certified public accounting firm that is registered with the Public Company Accounting Oversight Board.
 The form of the attestation is available here.
 SBA Pool Certificates and Development Company Participation Certificates need not be accompanied by an auditor attestation.

-What level of assurance will be required from the sponsor's accountants that a newly issued CMBS?
+What level of assurance will be required from the sponsor's accountants in connection with a newly issued CMBS?

-As a condition of the disbursement of the TALF loan, an accounting firm retained by the sponsor must provide a report on Agreed Upon Procedures on factual matters related to various eligibility criteria for newly issued CMBS (the "TALF AUP Report").
+As a condition of the disbursement of the TALF loan, an accounting firm retained by the sponsor must provide a report on Agreed Upon Procedures on factual matters related to various eligibility criteria for newly issued CMBS (the "AUP Report (TALF)").
 The accounting firm providing the report must be a nationally recognized certified public accounting firm that is registered with the Public Company Accounting Oversight Board.
-The TALF AUP Report is required to be issued in connection with the preliminary prospectus or offering document and for any pre-pricing supplement to the preliminary prospectus or offering document.
-The form of the TALF AUP Report is available here.
-The New York Fed acknowledges the sufficiency of the procedures set forth in the TALF AUP Report for its purposes.
-In addition, as a condition of the disbursement of the TALF loan, the accounting firm must provide to the New York Fed a copy of the report on Agreed Upon Procedures, including any supplements or updates to such report, that it delivers to the sponsor and the underwriter or initial purchaser in connection with the CMBS issuance (the "TALF Report (Industry)").
-Additional guidance will be forthcoming specifying when the accounting firm must inform the New York Fed of the procedures to be performed in connection with the TALF Report (Industry) so that the New York Fed has a sufficient opportunity to review and acknowledge the sufficiency of such procedures.
+The AUP Report (TALF) is required to be issued in connection with the preliminary prospectus or offering document and for any pre-pricing supplement to the preliminary prospectus or offering document.
+The form of the AUP Report (TALF) is available here.
+The New York Fed acknowledges the sufficiency of the procedures set forth in the AUP Report (TALF) for its purposes.
+In addition, as a condition of the disbursement of the TALF loan, the accounting firm must provide to the New York Fed a copy of the report on Agreed Upon Procedures, including any updates to such report, that it delivers to the sponsor and the underwriter or initial purchaser in connection with the newly issued CMBS issuance (the "AUP Report (Industry)").
+Additional guidance with respect to AUP Reports (Industry) is available here.

-MASTER TRUST REFINANCING REQUIREMENTS
+MASTER TRUST REQUIREMENTS

-Why are there no loan origination date restrictions for credit card ABS, floorplan ABS, premium finance ABS, and auto ABS issued by a master trust?
+Why are there no loan origination date restrictions for

+credit card ABS, floorplan ABS, premium finance ABS, and auto ABS issued to refinance a maturing ABS issued out of a master trust?

-Unlike other TALF-eligible loan categories of ABS, which are backed by a fixed pool of loans, credit card ABS, floorplan ABS, premium finance ABS, and some auto ABS are backed by dynamic pools of receivables that constantly change as customers and dealers draw on and repay their credit lines.
+Unlike other TALF-eligible loan categories of ABS, which are backed by a fixed pool of loans, credit card ABS, floorplan ABS, premium finance ABS, and some auto ABS are backed by dynamic pools of receivables that constantly change as consumers and businesses draw on and repay their credit lines.
 The pools include both seasoned and recently originated receivables.
 Due to the quick turnover and revolving nature of the underlying pools, the refinancing of existing credit card ABS, floorplan ABS, premium finance ABS, and some auto ABS largely fund newly originated receivables, consistent with the policy goal of the TALF.